Balloon Experiments with Amateur Radio: BEAR-2

 This balloon was launched from an outdoor skating rink at Sherwood Park, Alberta, Canada, on August 5, 2000.
 It reached 30,322 meters (99,481 feet) before the balloon burst.
 It landed in the Battle River south of New Norway, but was successfully recovered.
 This payload contained the same tracking system as proven on BEAR-1, as well as a highly modified Icom IC-24AT handheld configured for crossband repeating.
 The radio was configured to receive on 446.100 MHz in the UHF band, and repeat the audio automatically on 146.520 MHz in the VHF band.
 Contacts were made with stations from Cold Lake, AB to Swift Current, SK as well as numerous contacts in the Edmonton, Red Deer, Calgary corridor in Alberta.
 A last-minute addition to the payload was an inexpensive digital camera.
 This camera was found to cause interference with the crossband radio on board, and was therefore turned off for the flight.
 The hole in the payload container for the camera ended up becoming an entry point for water from the river, causing major damage to the onboard electronics.
 This flight was originally scheduled to fly on July 15, 2000, but was scrubbed early in the evening of July 14 due to a tornado touching down at Pine Lake.
 Frequency and personnel resources were needed for disaster recovery efforts over the next few days dealing with the aftermath of the event, which left 12 dead.

 BEAR-3

 Reaching 35,475 meters (116,387 feet) on August 22, 2009, BEAR-3 achieved the highest altitude so far for the BEAR series of launches.
 This balloon was the first in the series to be filled with hydrogen instead of helium.
 The payload contained a Trimble Lassen iQ GPS, a Byonics Micro-Trak 300 and four AAA lithium L92 batteries.
 A custom payload enclosure was designed in an effort to attempt to produce an ultra-lightweight payload.
-A payload mass of 95.8 grams was achieved, which puts it tied with the lightest payload in the Amateur Radio High Altitude Ballooning Records.
+A payload mass of 95.8 grams (3½ oz) was achieved, which puts it tied with the lightest payload in the Amateur Radio High Altitude Ballooning Records.
 This payload was recovered near Mundare, Alberta.